Morris Brown College Frequently Asked Questions

 Answer: Morris Brown College lost its accreditation because of financial mismanagement in late 2002/early 2003.
 The President at the time was accused of misappropriating millions of dollars and indicted on 27 charges, but in 2006 pleaded guilty to one count of embezzlement — essentially admitting she swindled about $11,000 (misappropriating student financial aid) to cover administrative costs at the college.
 The educational program was rated highly.

-Answer: Students may reside in dormitory housing on the campus of Interdenominational Theological Center located next to MBC.
-Additionally, there is off-campus housing located less than five minutes from campus.
+Answer: Morris Brown College does not have dormitories, however some students reside in dormitory housing on the campus of Interdenominational Theological Center located next to MBC.
+Additionally, there is off-campus housing and apartments located less than five minutes from campus.

 Answer: Students can earn a bachelor’s degree.
 Additionally, MBC offers Certificate Programs.
 For more information please see our Academic Programs please visit https://morrisbrown.edu/degree-programs/